harisato/token-registry/README.md

 - Fork a repository
 - Create a folder in `tokens/${env}/${contract_address}`
-- This folder require 2 files:
+- This folder requires 2 files:

   - `info.json`